buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 ========================

 Docker_ is an open-source project that automates the deployment of applications inside software containers.
-Using the Docker latent BuildSlave, a fresh image will be instantiated upon each build, assuring consistency of the environment between builds.
+Using the Docker latent BuildSlave, an attempt is made at instantiating a fresh image upon each build, assuring consistency of the environment between builds.
+Each image will be discarded once the slave finished processing the build queue (i.e. becomes ``idle``).
+See :ref:`build_wait_timeout <Common-Latent-Buildslaves-Options>` to change this behavior.

 This document will guide you through the setup of such slaves.